home-sweet-gnome/dash-to-panel/README.md

 ## An icon taskbar for the GNOME Shell
 An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel (top bar) to behave as an icon-only task manager similar to that found in KDE Plasma and Windows 7+.

+## Features
+- Move the Application Dash from the Overview into the top bar.
+This allows a Win7/Plasma style de-duped favorites + launcher bar without a separate application dock.
+- Running indicator includes window count and can be positioned at top or bottom of panel.
+- Preview of open windows when hovering over their icons
+- Set Panel position (top/bottom) and height
+- Configure clock location
+- Remove "Show Apps" icon from dash
+- Hide Activities button from panel
+- Isolate running apps in workspaces
+- Assign font & icon sizes and margins for dash icons, status icons and panel elements

 ## Installation from source

 The extension can be installed directly from source, either for the convenience of using git or to test the latest development version.
 Clone the desired branch with git